braney/anaconda-transition/README.md

 an Issue to raise an item of concern for discussion.
 To contribute changes (small are large) to the papers please open a Pull Request from your own fork to the `main` branch.

-Clone your fork locally to make your changes.
+Once forked, clone your fork locally to make your changes.

 ```sh
 git clone git@github.com:me/anaconda-transition